Country Whatnot Gardens - Rochester, Indiana

 While it will grow in wetter soils, it still needs to be first established in well drained soil and allowed to spread into wetter areas on its own timing.

 As with the seeming lesser heat and drought tolerance of this species, we've also observed less tolerance for winter winds.
+Although it has proven to be quite cold tolerant.